nuagenetworks/vspkdoc/_sources/v5_0/nubrconnection.rst.txt

 - ``netmask``: network mask

+- ``inherited``: This flag will determine if the abstract connection is inherited from the instance template

 - ``mode``: Connection mode: Static.

 - ``uplink_id``: Internally generated ID in the range that idenitifies the uplink within the cotext of NSG